Maisie Smith: Career

 In 2010, Smith was asked to appear on CITV's Bookaboo, and read the story Stinky by Ian Whybrow.
 Smith told CITV "You have to be quiet in libraries which is really hard for me as I'm very loud.
 I would probably come last in a 'who can stay quiet the longest' competition!"
 In 2011, Smith was interviewed by The Stage magazine where she talked about her role in EastEnders.
 Smith said, "Sudden fame can be tricky when you are just out having fun and people keep wanting to take your photo, but the EastEnders people are very supportive and have said that we can politely say no in situations where we feel uncomfortable.
 I am very glad that my break came with EastEnders, as they are like a family who look after you.
 Working on the show has given me the chance to learn so much from the actors, especially those who are in my TV family.
 There are lots of things you can only learn from actually working on a set.
 The stage school I attend –also Singer Stage School – prepares you really well, but it is so different when you are actually there on set being filmed."

 In October 2016, it was announced Smith would be releasing her first single, "Good Thing".
 Smith shot a music video accompanying the song at the Belt Craft studios and the song and video was uploaded to Smith's YouTube channel in November 2016.
 Smith released her second single, "Where My Heart Is", in March 2017.
 Smith said a lot of her songs were about herself, so she "wanted to write a song that inspired others" and she hopes "that got across" and that it "manages to inspire those who listen".
 On 3 November 2016, Smith made a previously unannounced temporary return to EastEnders.
 Smith returned full-time in January 2018.

 In September 2020, it was announced that she would be competing in the eighteenth series of Strictly Come Dancing.
 She was partnered with Gorka Márquez.
 In December 2020, they finished in second place alongside Hrvy & Janette Manrara and Jamie Laing & Karen Hauer, after losing out to Bill Bailey and Oti Mabuse.

 In May 2022, it was announced Smith would be making her musical theatre debut in Strictly Ballroom: The Musical, playing Fran.

-Smith was one of four finalists who completed series 4 of Celebrity SAS: Who Dares Wins.
+In October 2022, Smith was one of four finalists who completed series 4 of Celebrity SAS: Who Dares Wins.

+In April 2024, Smith was cast as Beth, the Parson's Wife in Jeff Wayne's Musical Version of The War of the Worlds for the 2025 The Spirit of Man tour.

 Personal life

-Smith lives in Westcliff-on-Sea, Essex, with her mother Julia, father Stephen and sister Scarlett.
+Smith lives in Westcliff-on-Sea, Essex, with her parents and sister.
 Smith attended Belfairs Academy in Leigh-on-Sea and the Sandra Singer Stage School.
 Smith attended South Essex College, where she studied musical theatre.
-As of September 2022, she was in a relationship with singer Max George.
+As of September 2022, she is in a relationship with singer Max George.